Classic Room

 The interior was designed by Israeli architect Karem Shneor as a contemporary homage to Bauhaus — inspired by the building the hotel lives in.
 Beyond the exceptional location, which puts performances, galleries and year-round cultural events within walking distance, our team in every layer of service turns every stay into something personal and precise.

-Thirty-four rooms and suites designed in a contemporary language — hosting and overnight stays at the highest, most private level in the heart of the city.
-Five room types to choose from, each with a glass bath, an external shower and a handful of details that dissolve perfectly into the Tel Aviv skyline.
+Thirty-four rooms and suites designed in a contemporary language — the highest, most private stay in the heart of the city.
+Six room types to choose from, each with Bauhaus design, a rain shower and Molton Brown products.

 theodor's new chef restaurant will open on the ground floor of the hotel soon.
 Warm Mediterranean cooking, an Israeli breakfast, Israeli wine — open to hotel guests and the wider city.
 More details to come closer to the opening.